1 Corinthians Chapter Five

 1 Corinthians 5:1

-It is actually reported that their is sexual immorality among you, and of a kind that does not occur even among pagans: A man has his father's wife.
+It is actually being reported that there is sexual sin among you, and it is sexual sin of a kind that is condemned even by pagans-a man is living with his stepmother!

 In chapter 4, Paul spoke of the authority that had been given to him as an apostle designated by Jesus Christ.
 Based on that authority, he begins to address a problem that was happening in the church at Corinth.
 He describes a sexual sin that was happening among the family of God and was so outrageous that even the pagans wouldn't have thought of doing such a thing.